spencertiberi/manual50/notes/thecs50apclassroom.md

   - 60% of overall AP score.
   - When you complete the AP audit of your course, you should receive access to a practice test.
   - It's 2-hour exam consisting of ~74 questions.
-    - Covers 6 0f the 7 big ideas (not Creativity).
+    - Covers 6 of the 7 big ideas (not Creativity).
-      - ~20% each on Algorithms and Programming.
+      - ~20% each on Algorithms and Programming
-      - ~18% each on Abstraction and Data/information.
+      - ~18% each on Abstraction and Data/information
-      - ~12% each on The Internet and Global Impact.
+      - ~12% each on The Internet and Global Impact
   - AP CSP is language agnostic, so you can teach your students in any language without hindering your students on the AP Exam.
     - College Board uses a Scratch-like language for problems with programming.
     - A reference sheet for the language is given to students on the AP Exam.